Community Action Plans to help prioritise reef protection measures

-“These plans aim to support groups and individuals working on Reef resilience to share knowledge, maximise available resources, and work together to achieve a greater collective impact.
-We look forward to partnering with Reef Ecologic and MICDA to make this happen,” she said.
+“These plans aim to support groups and individuals working on reef resilience to share knowledge, maximise available resources, and work together to achieve a greater collective impact.
+We look forward to partnering with Reef Ecologic and MICDA to make this happen.”

 “An exciting element of these CAPs is the focus on engaging young people and providing them with a voice, and a real opportunity to contribute to the future of their local communities,” Mr Cook said.

 The Magnetic Island Community Action Plan would be developed by MICDA.